Massachusetts Noncompete Law: Everything You Need to Know

 - If an employer chooses garden leave payments, they will be 50 percent his or her salary over the last two employment years on a pro rata basis

 If you need help with Massachusetts noncompete law, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts on the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.